ropensci/roweb3/content/champions/programdetailsmentors_2023.md

 ### How many mentees will I have?

-You will mentor one champion.
+You will mentor one Champion.